 - Suspicious Threshold: Threshold (relative to the critical threshold) which defines at what point a scan is flagged as suspicious.

-The settings can be stored in the local browser storage by clicking on the Store Settings button.
-These settings are then loaded on each visit to the security monitor.
+The settings can be stored by clicking on the Store Settings button and are then loaded on each visit to the security monitor.

 The issue weights are used to calculate the security risk of a scan.
 They define the risk value of a single issue that is categorize in the specified severity.